Gitaru Hydroelectric Power Station

 The Gitaru Hydroelectric Power Station, also known as the Gitaru Dam, is a rock and earth-filled embankment dam on the Tana River in Kenya.
 It straddles the border between Embu and Machakos Counties in the former Eastern Province.
-The primary purpose of the dam is hydroelectric power generation, and it supports a 225 megawatt power station.
+The primary purpose of the dam is hydroelectric power generation.
+It supports a 225 megawatt power station.

 Location

 The power station is located approximately 16.5 km, by road, east of the town of Mavuria in Embu County.
 This is approximately 161 km, by road, northeast of Nairobi, Kenya's capital city.
 The geographical coordinates of Gitaru Power Station are:00°47'43.0"S, 37°45'09.0"E (Latitude:-0.795278; Longitude:37.752500).

 History

 Construction of the dam began in 1975 and was completed in 1978.
 The third generating set, mobilizing the full potential of the power station was not commissioned until 1999.
 The World Bank lent US$63 million towards the development of this power station.
 The station is operated by the Kenya Electricity Generating Company and is part of the Seven Forks Scheme.